Apollo199999999/DynaWin/README.md

 DynaWin also automatically notifies you when there is a new update.
 This is to ensure that you have the latest version of DynaWin at all times so that you can have the latest features available.

 ## Compatibility
 DynaWin works with Windows 10.
 I have not tested if DynaWin works with Windows 8 or Windows 7, so if you are on those versions of Windows, use at your own risk.
+DynaWin also requires .NET framework version 4.8 to function properly.